AidenM99/Etch-A-Sketch/README.md

 ### The Project

-- The aim of this project was to create an etch-a-sketch.
+- The aim of this project was to create a browser version of an etch-a-sketch.

 - Live Demo: https://aidenm99.github.io/Etch-A-Sketch/